emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter2/lesson1.md

 }
 ```

 Now, let's try to read our stored art piece.
-We can do this by providing an `id` since we mapped `id` -> `ArtPiece` in our `artPieces` dictionary in the contract.
+Our goal is to go into the dictionary that stores all of the art pieces and return a specific one back.
+We can do this by providing the `id` of the art piece we want since we mapped `id` -> `ArtPiece` in our `artPieces` dictionary.
 We can then return the `ArtPiece` type we get from that dictionary, like so:

 ```cadence
 import Art from "./Art.cdc"